Barry Williams (spree killer): 2013 incident

 In October 2013, allegations arose that he had waged a campaign of harassment against his next-door neighbour.
 Williams's home was searched by West Midlands Police as part of their investigation, and he was found to be in possession of an improvised bomb, 50 homemade bullets, a revolver and two pistols.
 The bomb squad was called in to make the explosive device safe.
 This was featured in the Channel 5 documentary series The Nightmare Neighbour Next Door.

 At Birmingham Crown Court in October 2014, he pleaded guilty to three charges of possessing a prohibited firearm, to putting a neighbour in fear of violence, and to making an improvised explosive device.
 He was again ordered to be detained indefinitely, this time under sections 37 and 41 of the Mental Health Act 1983, by Mr Justice Blair, who said that "The effect of these orders is that the defendant may never be released".
 He also likened Williams's more recent behaviour to that leading up to the 1978 incident and said that "a similar tragedy had been narrowly averted".
 Williams was returned to Ashworth Hospital, where he was already being treated on recall from his previous detention.

 West Midlands Police announced after the trial concluded that a Multi-Agency Public Protection Arrangements serious case review would be held.
 A spokesman for the police said, "There was no trace of Harry Street on any police systems; but it is thanks to the tenacity of a local police officer who, when the harassment escalated, made extensive checks which led her to Street's GP and his true identity."

-He died on 24 December 2014 from a suspected heart attack.
+He died on 24 December 2014, aged reportedly 70, in a Merseyside hospital from a suspected heart attack that he had suffered at Ashworth.